The best reasons to migrate to SAP Sales Cloud

-As mentioned in the intro, SAP Sales Cloud is part of the Customer Experience Suite and is what SAP has to offer as their next-generation CRM solution.
+As mentioned in the intro, SAP Sales Cloud is part of the Customer Experience (CX) Suite and is what SAP has to offer as their next-generation CRM solution.
 Sales Cloud is one of 5 modules in the Suite next to Service Cloud, Marketing Cloud, Customer Data Cloud and Commerce Cloud.
 It is a crucial tool for the Sales & Presales department and is built on the business process “Lead to Cash”, nurturing potential deals from start to finish.
-You can look at the process of how Sales Cloud works in four steps:

 - Connect with every customer and spend more time building relationships

 - Streamline the selling process